kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

 picture = |       |               |       |               |
            ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾
 ```
-But now every time I want to access `data` or `encoding`, I have to do two memory accesses.
+But now, every time I want to access `data` or `encoding`, I have to do two memory accesses.
 The other thing you can do is reorder the struct, although this is not always possible

 ```C
 struct picture{